 Do you suffer from dry, itchy skin?
 If you do, try this Shea Butter Soap recipe with soothing essential oils.

 Finding a soap that works well, keeps skin balanced, doesn’t add to the dryness or make it feel oily is tricky.
 So, I started making soaps for myself and have found this blend to be one that works great.

 I use a shea butter soap base comes in a suspension formula where you basically just have to melt it down and add your oils or whatever else you’d like.
 It’s super easy to do, and I love the way it feels and smells.

-I have also added some Vitamin C serum in this recipe too, which helps nourish and protect, too.
+I have also added some Vitamin C serum in this recipe.
 The lavender oil, geranium oil, frankincense oil and melaleuca oil all work and smell wonderful.

 This recipe uses ice cube sized silicone molds, which make individual soaps that are smaller in size than making a large bar.
 If you would prefer doing one large bar instead, you can choose a larger soap mold.

 The trays I use make around a dozen or so of the small soap bars and I like them because they not only look cute in a dish by the sink, but it makes them easy for travel or to gift to someone in a little bag or mason jar.